aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 kubectl rollout restart deployment mysql
 ```

+{{% notice warning %}}
-> You may notice the fetch service on a Crash Loop.
+You may notice the fetch service on a Crash Loop.
 This is completely normal because it takes MySQL a few minutes to spin up.
+{{% /notice %}}

 ### And...
 We have another bug!
 We have been getting reports that certain customers are getting 404 errors in our app!
 Let's try to figure out what's going on here.